nju-websoft/DSEBench/README.md

-# FAERY
+# DSEBench

-FAERY is a test collection for fine-grained dataset discovery, which is the task of answering an input with a ranked list of candidate datasets, along with the fields of each candidate dataset that are relevant to the input.
-We implement experiments on dataset discovery and explanation experiments.
+DSEBench is a test collection for Dataset Search with Examples (DSE), a task aimed at returning top-ranked candidate datasets based on both a textual query and a set of target datasets that clarify the user's search intent.
+Unlike traditional dataset retrieval tasks that only use a query, DSE incorporates example datasets to improve search relevance.
+We implement experiments on DSE and field-level experiments.
 For details about this test collection, please refer to the following paper.

 ## Datasets